FishCommaSteven/PracticeMakesPerfect/CashRegisterScanner/README.md

 - Keep classes small (single responsibility) and simple to understand!!!
 - Abstraction and encapsulation!
 - Testability
 - Keep in mind that what we have defined here is only PART of this system!!!
-Is tehre anything else that should be taken into consideration?
+Is there anything else that should be taken into consideration?
+What else not listed here could affect design and implementation?

 1. First pass is class structure.
 No real functionality.